nginx/unit/README.md

 For a description of image tags, see the [docs](https://unit.nginx.org/installation/#docker-images).

+WARNING: latest image tag may not provide support for specific language modules, *do* check the available image tags from the link above before pulling your image.

 Your current working directory will now be mounted to the Unit image at `/www`.
 You can reach its socket at `/tmp/unit-control/control.unit.sock` assuming no